weavejester/medley/README.md

 [![Build Status](https://travis-ci.org/weavejester/medley.svg?branch=master)](https://travis-ci.org/weavejester/medley)

-Medley is a lightweight Clojure/ClojureScript library of useful, pure functions that are "missing" from clojure.core.
+Medley is a lightweight Clojure/ClojureScript library of useful, *mostly* pure functions that are "missing" from clojure.core.

-Unlike [flatland/useful][1], Medley does not attempt to be comprehensive, and unlike [Prismatic/plumbing][2], Medley limits itself to pure functions with very general use-cases.
+Medley has a tighter focus than [flatland/useful][1] and [Prismatic/plumbing][2], and limits itself to a small set of general-purpose functions.

 [1]: https://github.com/flatland/useful
 [2]: https://github.com/prismatic/plumbing